iamnbutler/storyteller/src/prompts/create-sidequest.md

 Prompt Type: Side Quest Creation

-Objectives: Engage the Adventurers, Explore the D&D World, Interact with NPCs
+Objectives: Create an engaging side quest that will challenge the party and provide them with a meaningful choice.

 Focus Areas: